 "He's much more of an athlete than I was, much more of a goal scorer," Reyna senior said of his son in an interview with Sports Illustrated.
 "He's very technical and has a good feel for the game.
 He has a great free-kick and can strike a ball well.
 Danielle was a great runner – and he's a runner."

 Gio himself agrees with that assessment.
 "I think my parents say I got the best of both of them, to be honest," he told bundesliga.com.
 "My dad was more of a technical, combining player, good on the ball, and with good technique, while my mum was more of a runner.
 I think I can run pretty well too, but I also have a good technique and a good combination.
 I think I got the best of both of them, but I can still always work and improve on both of them."

 The prospect of the BVB youngster getting even better is a scary one - for defenders at least.
-Reyna has made 30 senior appearances for Dortmund so far, scoring twice in the DFB Cup and once in the Bundesliga, as well as providing two assists in the UEFA Champions League, and five in Germany's top flight.
+Reyna has made 64 senior appearances for Dortmund so far, scoring eight goals and laying on nine more in all competitions.

 Watch: Reyna and Haaland are building a dream Dortmund duo

-Not only that, in 2020/21 he's become a regular starter, even keeping the likes of captain Marco Reus out of the side.
+Not only that, in 2020/21 he became a regular starter, even keeping the likes of captain Marco Reus out of the side.